Crafted Kinship: Facilitating Space to Foster Belonging

 other

-As a Workshop & Pastoral Tutor on the LCF Textiles: Print course, my role involves weekly contact with first-year students and ongoing support for second- and third-year students.
-Currently, as part of my studies in the MA Academic Practice course, my Major Project focuses on facilitating conversations and supporting connections between students from different cohorts.
-This spring term, after conducting focus groups to gain deeper insights into student experiences and group dynamics, I led a series of four workshops inviting LCF Print students from all years to unwind, connect, and create with the aim of getting to know their neighbourhood better.
-During the workshops, we created cyanotype prints, which I later incorporated into a quilt.
+Erica Weide is a Lecturer in Fashion Textiles and Pastoral Tutor at London College of Fashion, UAL.
+She is also pursuing an MA in Academic Practice, focusing her research on enhancing student belonging and communication through creative making practices.
+This spring term, after conducting focus groups to gain deeper insights into student experiences and group dynamics, Erica led a series of four workshops inviting LCF Print students from all years to unwind, connect, and create with the aim of getting to know their neighbourhood better.
+During the workshops, they created cyanotype prints, which Erica later incorporated into a quilt.
 By adding foliage, hand stitching, and text that recorded moments of joy, this object now holds the stories of the participants.

 Erica Weide